panjie/mu4e-goodies/README.md

    is bound to `t` in message view.
 3. Quick search all emails sent by current email's sender.
 This is bound to `x` in message view.
-4. *TODO* Lync with all contacts in the current email.
+4. Lync with all contacts in the current email.
 This is bound to `L` in message view.
 5. Create org todo/meeting from current message.
 This is bounded to `n/m` in message view